KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Fireworks by ChrisF1976](https://github.com/ChrisF1976/MMM-Fireworks)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-Fireworks.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-2. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Fish by nigel-daniels](https://github.com/nigel-daniels/MMM-Fish)